Post Graduate Program

 The Post-Graduate program at North Florida School of Special Education is a multi-faceted vocational training program supported by Berry Good Farms, our organic, on-campus farm, and is offered to students 20+ years of age.

 Post-Graduates at NFSSE have the opportunity to structure their enrollment to best accommodate their work and individual schedules.
-The program offers varying levels of commitment, ranging from participation one day per weekday week to five days per weekday.
+The program offers varying levels of commitment, ranging from participation one day per week to five days per week.

 Our desire for the Post-Graduates enrolled at NFSSE is that through our offered programs, they strengthen their vocational, independent living and social skills to improve their function in the community at large.